meowwtama/tp/docs/UserGuide.md

 ## Glossary

-1. `Library User:` The people that are saved into the contact list of *MyBookshelf*.
-Sometimes referred to as "borrowers".
+1. `Library User:` The people that are saved into the Contact List of *MyBookshelf*.
+Sometimes referred as "borrower".

 2. `Library Manager:` Community Library Managers (CLM) are the people using the MyBookshelf application.
 CLMs are responsible for adding, storing, and updating the entire library database via *MyBookshelf*.